Maximize Your Formative Instruction Strategy with Study Island in 3 Simple Steps

 Using Group Sessions and Built Tests within Study Island to reassess your students allows teachers to relax with the knowledge that each of the questions used is built to globally aligned standards and can be put together quickly—keeping things accurate and efficient.
 Not sure how to decide which feature to use to complete that final checkpoint with your students?
 You can do so both ahead of time and with a moments notice.

-Though having a solid formative assessment strategy is important year-round, it’s especially important to keep in mind as we inch closer to high-stakes testing.
+Though having a solid formative assessment instruction is important year-round, it’s especially important to keep in mind as we inch closer to high-stakes testing.
 Study Island is here to act as your trusted sidekick when it comes to formative assessment, giving you the ability to pinpoint specific gaps and misconceptions in your students’ learning as you prepare for testing.
 Even better, it works seamlessly in three simple steps, keeping you from feeling the need to revamp your whole classroom routine.

 Are you new to Study Island?
 Explore how it can be used to boost standards mastery and proficiency.